BloomTech-Labs/human-rights-first-docdb-be/README.md

 - run: `npm install` to download all dependencies.
 - run: `cp .env.sample .env` and update the environment variables to match your local setup.
-- run: `npm run knex migrate:latest` to create the starting schema.
+- run: `npm run migrate` to create the starting schema.
-- run: `npm run knex seed:run` to populate your db with some data.
+- run: `npm run seed` to populate your db with some data.
 - run: `npm run tests` to confirm all is setup and tests pass.
 - run: `npm run watch:dev` to start nodemon in local dev environment.
 <br />